Big Green Egg Jerk Chicken Recipe

 What you need to know before you start:

 Like any marinade, the more time, the more flavour.
-While you can get away with a few hours, I like to do my Jerk for 24 hours plus.
+While you can get away with a few hours, I like to do my jerk for 24 hours plus.

-Wash hands a lot.
+Wash your hands a lot.

 big green egg jerk chicken